PabloLuisMolinaBlanes/RadioPlatform/README.md

  At last, the application seems to be complete.

- * Finally deployed the web version of the application: https://pabloluismolinablanes.github.io/RadioPlatformDeployed/login/ (will add credentials tomorrow).
+ * Finally deployed the web version of the application: https://pabloluismolinablanes.github.io/RadioPlatformDeployed/login/ (test@example.com: test123 and admin@example.com: test123 are the credentials).
  * The video is available in this link: https://github.com/PabloLuisMolinaBlanes/RadioPlatform/blob/main/Video/definitivevideo.mkv?raw=true
  * Improved feedback on login, now it shows better if there has been an error signing in.
  * Updated video to be more relevant.